xmlark/msv/README.md

 # Multi-Schema Validator

 Multi-Schema XML Validator (MSV) is a Java technology tool to validate XML documents against several kinds of XML schemata.
 It supports RELAX NG, RELAX Namespace, RELAX Core, TREX, XML DTDs, and a subset of XML Schema Part 1.
-MSV was tested sucessfully with JDK 8 and JDK 11 on Windows & Linux.
+MSV was tested sucessfully with JDK 8, JDK 11 and JDK 17 on Windows & Linux.
 # MSV development

 ## Directory structure